 7. Don’t Fear “Scary” Cards

-Yes, it’s true: a handful of cards in a tarot deck look pretty scary!
+Yes, it’s true: some tarot cards look pretty scary!
 It can be intimidating when you pull cards like Death, The Tower, and the 10 of Swords.
 How do you overcome the fear of getting them?

-Second, do NOT use tarot for predicting the future.
-It’s a waste of time and energy.
-Instead, see all the cards – “scary” or not – as opportunities to gain greater awareness of yourself and your life in the HERE and NOW.
-With this approach you become empowered to use the intuitive insights from tarot to improve your life.
+Second, I strongly recommend not trying to use tarot for predicting the future.
+Instead, see the cards you receive in a reading as dynamics that are present in your life HERE and NOW.
+With this approach you’re more honest with yourself and are empowered to use your intuitive insights to improve your life.

-And it takes all the fear out of the scary looking cards.
+Plus it takes all the fear out of getting those scary cards!

 8. Start Using Spreads

 Although choosing one card per day is an excellent way to learn tarot initially, you’ll soon feel ready to branch out.
-It’s time to start using tarot spreads.
+That’s when you start using tarot spreads.
 A spread is a layout of multiple cards.
-All cards in the spread should be seen as linked to one another, like aspects of the same story.
+All cards in the spread can be understood as linked to one another, like aspects of the same story.

-Another popular choice is the Celtic Cross spread.
-This 10-card layout helps you look thoroughly at any situation or just your life in general.
+Another popular choice is the Celtic Cross Spread.
+This 10-card layout helps you look thoroughly at any situation or your life in general.
 It’s a classic spread because it’s so versatile and loaded with information.

 Feel free to visit the Spreads Page on this site to see these spreads and a selection of others.